Co-Op Studios

 Purchase or Gift a Co-Op Studios Pass

 Gain access to the Co-Op Studios by purchasing a monthly pass!
-A Co-Op Pass offers artists access to schedule time in all five studios during building hours.
+A Co-Op Pass offers artists access in all four studios during building hours.
 Passes are available at varying rates, beginning at $15/month*.

 * Scholarships are available for anyone who wants a Co-Op Pass, but cannot afford the fee.
 Please email nathan@u-ca.org or visit our front desk to inquire.